MMGameslogo MMGames

 0123456789012345678901234567890

-The easiest way to read strings into numbers is to use the atoi function.
+The easiest way to convert a string to a number is to use the atoi function.

-Since this has already been explained, we will skip the detailed explanation.
+As it has already been explained, I will omit the details.

-The following program is an example that displays the square of the entered number.
+The following program is an example that displays the square of an input number.

 #include <stdio.h>